Qucs/qucs-help/source/BasSim.rst

 be stored (simulator working directory --- ``$HOME/.qucs/spice4qucs`` by default).

-To simulate a Qucs schematic with the ngspice simulator, select simulator *ngspice* and press the *Simulate* button shown in Figure 2.2.
-During simulation ngspice produces a simulation log.
+To simulate a Qucs schematic with the Ngspice simulator, select simulator *Ngspice* and press the *Simulate* button shown in Figure 2.2.
+During simulation Ngspice produces a simulation log.
 This is displayed in the *External simulator* dialog window, see Figure 2.4.
 Log is saved at system Qucs log location ``$HOME/.qucs/log.txt`` and could be then viewed by *Simulation->Show last messages* (or ``F5`` shortcut).
-If the ngspice simulation fails, any errors reported by ngspice during simulation are listed in simulation log window.
+If the Ngspice simulation fails, any errors reported by Ngspice during simulation are listed in simulation log window.
-Similarly, successful completion of a Qucs/ngspice simulation is reported.
+Similarly, successful completion of a Qucs/Ngspice simulation is reported.

 |ngsp_EN|

 Figure 2.4.
-A section of an ngspice execution log displayed in the *Simulate with an external simulator* dialog window.
+A section of an Ngspice execution log displayed in the *Simulate with an external simulator* dialog window.

 An novel feature introduced by spice4qucs is its ability to generate and save SPICE netlist files from the information contained in a Qucs schematic.
 To save the SPICE netlist file for the current